dimhoff/si4010prog/README.md

 - Timing of official FT232R(L) chips is broken
 - MCU doesn't seem to halt after a C2 reset if device program level is 'user' and the USER_CONT bit is set.
 In this case a 'reset identify' will work but any other command fails.
-Workaround is to run: 'si4010 reset run halt'
+Workaround is to run:
+    'si4010 reset run halt setpc:0'

 Usage Examples
 --------------